Sebastião Salgado explains his epic Genesis project

 © Sebastião Salgado/Amazonas Images

 His name, a brand in itself, is on every list of the world’s most influential photographers.
-Sebastião Salgado has been a towering figure in the world of ‘concerned photography’ for 40 years, and now Genesis, his last and arguably most ambitious body of work has been released to the world.
-The mammoth eight-year long project, photographed in 32 countries, is being exhibited at the Natural History Museum in London, England, until September 2013 and will open in Toronto, Rome and Rio de Janeiro in May 2013, with 30 museum shows planned in the coming years.
+Sebastião Salgado has been a towering figure in the world of ‘concerned photography’ for 40 years, and now Genesis, his most recent and arguably most ambitious body of work taking in over 30 countries, is being exhibited around the world, with 30 museum shows planned in the coming years.
 In an exclusive interview, the legendary Brazilian photographer spoke to CPN writer Mike Stanton about what inspired him to take on such a huge endeavour.

 Sebastião Salgado only does ‘epic’.
 His projects span continents and take years to complete.
 They tackle big, interconnected themes such as work, migration, childhood, exploitation, disease, macroeconomics and war.
 The black and white images he creates – he doesn’t take colour pictures – have an almost biblical texture and seem to connect everything to everything else.